 How to create a community of small peoples of the North.
-Communities of Indigenous Peoples of the Russian Federation - as non-profit organizations Organizational and legal form of the community of indigenous peoples
+Communities of indigenous peoples of the Russian Federation - as non-profit organizations Organizational and legal form of a community of indigenous peoples

 the federal law dated July 20, 2000 N 104-FZ